AtulACleaver/Vihangam/README.md

-# Vihangam - Disaster Management Drone System
+# Vihangam 🦅 - Disaster Management Drone System

-Vihangam is a drone-based system for disaster management and search & rescue operations.
-Uses YOLO object detection to identify people and debris in disaster scenarios.
+Vihangam (Vi-han-gam) is a drone software system designed for disaster management, focusing on search and rescue operations.

 ## Features